Register a new Vivaldi account

 To only give shared media a content warning, tick the box for Mark media as sensitive after having attached the media.
 To mark all media you post now and in the future as sensitive enable it in Preferences > Other > Posting defaults.

-Last but not least, you can assign a language to your post.
+language to your post.
 That will only show your post to people, who have opted for seeing posts in that language in public timelines.
 The post will be visible to everyone visiting your profile.

 You can assign a default posting language in Preferences > Other > Posting defaults.